apache/incubator-kie-tools/uberfire-docs/docs/security/annotations.md

 Two security annotations are provided as an alternative to the security checks methods provided by the _AuthorizationManager_ interface.

+They can be used to secure methods at any client side component or widget, since all the annotations are processed at compile-time by the Errai's code processor.

 * **@ResourceCheck**

 ```